|

 one calls out "fresh caught salmon."

-evening falls.
+I rest. evening falls.

-a train swaggers along the shore.
+a train swaggers the shoreline.

-its iron wheels and metallic eyes
+its iron wheels make metallic verse

 on a slope homes flicker like little pearls,

-like dainty little dwellings
+dainty little dwellings.

 I hear ducks wrangle,